List of international cricketers from Hampshire

 Hampshire is one of the eighteen counties which make up the first-class structure of English county cricket.
 It has produced international cricketers for the England cricket team in all forms of the game — Tests, One Day Internationals (ODIs) and Twenty20 Internationals (T20Is).
 No player born in Hampshire has ever captained England.
 Victor Barton, from Netley, became the first Hampshire-born player to represent England when he played against South Africa in 1892, which was his only Test appearance.
 Nine cricketers born in Hampshire have represented England, with Chris Tremlett, born in Southampton, the last.
 Sean Terry, born in Southampton, is the only international player born in Hampshire to represent another nation, in this case Ireland.
 111 cricketers born outside of Hampshire have played county cricket for Hampshire, as well as playing international cricket.
 Of these, 75 have played international cricket for a team other than England, while 4 have played internationally, but not in matches recognised by the ICC.
 3 cricketers who represented Hampshire Cricket Board but not Hampshire have also played international cricket, their statistics are also listed below.

+Two female cricketers from Hampshire have played internationally.
+Margaret Wilks represented England and Young England internationally between 1973 and 1978 (but did not represent Hampshire Women), while Pippa Sproul has represented Scotland since 2024 (and represented Hampshire between 2023 and 2024) - both players were born in Southampton.